-How to Win Friends and Influence People at Oktoberfest in Munich, Germany
+How to Have the Best Time at Oktoberfest in Munich, Germany

 So you've arrived in Munich, Germany.

 They say that over six million festival goers consume close to two million gallons of beer in Munich for Oktoberfest and I don't doubt it.
 From the moment of entering the festival, the crowd all diverts towards one of 14 big tents.
-Each tent has a different theme and personality ranging from traditional and family-friendly to something that's a little more like a college party with 10,000 of your newfound best friends from all corners of the globe.
+Each tent has a different theme and personality ranging from traditional and family-friendly to something that's a little more like one big party with 10,000 of your newfound best friends from all corners of the globe.
 Oktoberfest is about to be one of the best times of your life.
 But where to begin?
-Here's The Paper Airplane self-help guide as to how to succeed at Oktoberfest without really trying:
+Here's The Paper Airplane self-help guide to having the best time Oktoberfest.

 1. Research the tents ahead of time.
 You came all this way to experience all that is Oktoberfest and the chances are that you'll be here for the long haul.
 Do a little research on the personality of each tent and choose your own adventure.
 Are you looking for a traditional, family-friendly afternoon?
 There's a place for that.
 Or maybe you're looking to raise a stein with fellow twenty-somethings from all over the world?
 There's a place for that, too.
 (I had a blast at Hofbräu Festzelt.)
 Schottenhamel is a tent to note; it's where the Mayer of Munich taps the first keg to kick off the festivities.